-Outwith Medical Research, 67% of awards funded specific projects and services, with the remainder funding core costs.
-6% of the awards were for a one-year period, 20% were for a two-year period and 74% were for a three-year period.
+Outwith Medical Research, 72% of awards funded specific projects and services, 21% funded core costs and 7% were towards a capital appeal.
+15% of the awards were for a one-year period, 11% were for a two-year period and 74% were for a three-year period.